-The purpose of cataract surgery is to rebuild the earlier vision again by removing the clouded lens.
-In general, the cataract surgery is performed under local anesthesia and takes less than 30 minutes.
+The purpose of cataract surgery is to restore the earlier vision by removing the clouded lens.
+In general, cataract surgery is performed under local anesthesia and takes less than 30 minutes.
 The anesthesia can be performed not only with syringe but also with drip or gel anesthesia.
 There are basically two ways to remove the lens: the intracapsular and extracapsular surgical technique.

-Extracapsular: During the extracapsular surgery the anterior capsule is opened in order to remove the interior of the lens, while the surgeon can pass the posterior capsule wall.
+Extracapsular: during the extracapsular surgery the anterior capsule is opened in order to remove the interior of the lens, while the surgeon can pass the posterior capsule wall.
 Therefore the eye's natural barrier between the posterior and anterior segment remains.
 The modern and most common form of extracapsular surgical technique is called phacoemulsification.
 Here, the lens nucleus is broken up by ultrasound and subsequently aspirated.

-- Contact lens and
+- Contact lenses, and

 Cataract surgery at the Eye Clinic Spreebogen

-The patients can return just a few days after the operation to work.
-A new pair of glasses can be prescribed about 4 to 6 weeks to after surgery.
+The patients can return to work just a few days after the operation.
+A new pair of glasses can be prescribed about 4 - 6 weeks to after surgery.